paladin-t/b8/docs/manual.md

 To export a cartridge, select it on the main library screen, click `[Head]`, `Export`, then choose either `Save "*.b8" file`, or `Copy text based to clipboard`; or right click on a cartridge, then click `Export`.

 To import a cartridge, click `[Head]`, `Import`, then choose either `From a "*.b8" file`, or `From text on clipboard`.
+Use option `Overwrite` (for confliction) to replace any old cartridge with importing, otherwise use `Keep both`; BASIC8 uses cartridges' UID (Unique IDentifier) to identify them.

 #### Cartridges

-Standalone "*.b8" files are standard "zip" packages, you may use them for archiving and attaching purposes.
+Standalone "*.b8" files are standard "zip" packages, you may use them for the purpose of archiving and attaching.
 Text based cartridges are formed with ASCII characters, which are friendlier when posting to places with text allowed only.

 #### Recording GIF